 ATH Presents Scholarship to

-The Associated Teachers of Huntington presented a $1,000 scholarship to Huntington High School senior Tara Narine at this month's senior academic awards night.
-She hopes to become a math teacher.
+The Associated Teachers of Huntington presented a $1,000 scholarship to Huntington High School senior Annie Coffey at this spring's senior academic awards night.
+She hopes to become an English teacher in the district.

 The ATH is the professional organization representing teachers in the district.
-For the past four decades, the group has presented an annual scholarship to a graduating senior who plans to become a teacher.
+For the past five decades, the group has presented an annual scholarship to a graduating senior who plans to become a teacher.

 Those seeking the ATH award are asked to complete an application that includes an essay detailing their plans to become a teacher.
 The scholarship is supported by membership dues paid by Huntington's teachers.